looninho/CUDAEBL/demo/getstart.md

 Open the first demo and read the comments.

-he cells are executed by pressing "Shift+Enter".
+The cells are executed by pressing "Shift+Enter".